Police Career Opportunity

 - Applicant interferes, obstructs or otherwise causes influence in the background process.

-The Wylie Police Department offers a Lateral Move Program for experienced peace officers.
+The Wylie Police Department offers a Lateral Transfer Program for experienced peace officers.
 Experienced officers may also be eligible for an abbreviated Field Training Program.
-If an applicant qualifies for the Lateral Move Program, the starting salary will correspond with the applicant's previous years of full-time law enforcement as well as the size of the applicant’s previous agency or agencies not to exceed $62,861 annually.
+If an applicant qualifies for the Lateral Transfer Program, the starting salary will correspond with the applicant's previous years of full-time law enforcement as well as the size of the applicant’s previous agency or agencies not to exceed STEP 5 of the pay scale.

 Effective February 2011 any applicant that fails the Oral Board, Background Investigation, Psychological Examination, Polygraph Examination, or Medical/Drug Testing will be disqualified from testing for one year.
 (Amended June 3, 2014)

 For additional information or questions contact:

 Black and white slideshow photos were provided by Brent Baxter Photography www.brentbaxterphotography.com